SamIsHuman/Easy-Weather/README.md

 ## What You Get

-You can see today's forecast, what tomorrow looks like, and a 7-day outlook.
-It's built with just HTML, CSS, and JavaScript
+You can see today’s forecast, tomorrow’s weather, a 7-day outlook, plus the current UV Index and AQI.

 ![desktop-screenshot of the website](image/desktop_easyweather.free.nf.png)